jvelilla/langgraph_mcp/README.md

 # LangGraph Documentation MCP Server

-This project implements a Model Control Protocol (MCP) server that provides access to LangGraph documentation through a vector store-based retrieval system.
+This project implements a Mod Control Protocol (MCP) server that provides access to LangGraph documentation through a vector store-based retrieval system.
 The implementation is based on the [MCP From Scratch tutorial](https://mirror-feeling-d80.notion.site/MCP-From-Scratch-1b9808527b178040b5baf83a991ed3b2?pvs=4) and has been updated to use Ollama for embeddings.

 ## Features